neonav-co/neonav-co.github.io/index.md

       - title: Tiling Windows
         text: Use tiling windows to view websites instead of tabs.
 Split them vertically and horizontally with one click
         icon: fa-window-maximize text-info
+      - title: Password Autofill
+        text: Build-in password manager allowing you to log in to sites and fill forms securely and easily.
+Rested assured that you passwords are encrypted and stored on your device only
+        icon: fa-key text-success
       - title: Flexible layout
         text: Create as many windows as you want, resize them, and drag and drop them around to create the layout you prefer in your workspaces
         icon: fa-table-columns text-info